DiegoAvena/TheUniverseDatabase/README.md

     the database gets reinitialized entirely

 - The main menu:
-    -Shows these options to the user:
+    - Shows these options to the user:

-    -Perform a search
+    - Perform a search
-        -will bring up all of the search options -Update a record
+        - will bring up all of the search options
+    - Update a record
-        -will bring up all of the update options -Insert a record
+        - will bring up all of the update options
+    - Insert a record
-        -will bring up all of the insertion options -Delete a record
+        - will bring up all of the insertion options
+    - Delete a record
-        -will bring up all of the deletion options -quit
+        - will bring up all of the deletion options
+    - quit
-        -will close the app
+        - will close the app

 - Record Search Manager
     Shows these options to the user:

-    -Single Planet Search
+    - Single Planet Search
-        -will bring up the window for searching for 1 planet -Multiple Planet Search
+        - will bring up the window for searching for 1 planet
+    - Multiple Planet Search
-        -will bring up the window for searching for more than 1 planet -Single Star Search
+        - will bring up the window for searching for more than 1 planet
+    - Single Star Search
-        -will bring up the window for searching for 1 star -multiple star search
+        - will bring up the window for searching for 1 star
+    - multiple star search
-        -will bring up the window for searching for more than 1 star -Single Galaxy Search
+        - will bring up the window for searching for more than 1 star
+    - Single Galaxy Search
-        -will bring up the window for searching for 1 galaxy -Multiple Galaxy Search
+        - will bring up the window for searching for 1 galaxy
+    - Multiple Galaxy Search
-        -will bring up the window for searching for more than 1 galaxy
+        - will bring up the window for searching for more than 1 galaxy

     For information on how to navigate through a multiple search window, such as multi-planetary search, please see the image called: multipleSearchWindowNavigation.png